Doctor Franklin to Mr. President

 more convincing proofs I see of this truth - that God governs in the affairs

-.
+of men.
 And if a sparrow cannot fall to the ground without his

 notice, is it probable that an empire can rise without his aid?
 We have